 \subsection{Banach rings and modules}

-\begin{defn} By a \emph{Banach ring}, we will mean a commutative ring equipped with a submultiplicative norm under which it is complete.
-Note that the zero ring with the trivial norm is permitted; this convention is required for the completed tensor product to define an operation on the category of Banach rings.
-Note also that what we call Banach rings would more commonly be called \emph{commutative Banach rings}, but we will not use noncommutative Banach rings in this paper.
+\begin{defn} Throughout this paper, an \emph{analytic field} is a field equipped with a nontrivial multiplicative nonarchimedean norm under which it is complete.
+For $K$ an analytic field, any finite extension of $K$ admits a unique structure of an analytic field extending $K$ \cite[Theorem~3.2.3/2]{bgr}.
+The inclusion of the nontriviality condition is a convention which is not universal: it is notably absent in Berkovich's work.
+However, this condition will be needed in order to work with adic spectra; it also shows up as a hypothesis in some other key results, such as the open mapping theorem (Theorem~\ref{T:open mapping}).

-A Banach ring is \emph{uniform} if its norm is power-multiplicative; this forces the ring to be reduced.
-For example, for any Banach ring $A$, the separated completion of $A$ for the spectral seminorm associated to the original norm is a uniform Banach ring, called the \emph{uniformization} of $A$.
-(Beware that the class of uniform Banach rings is not closed under completed tensor product; one should instead take the uniformization of the tensor product.
-See however Remark~\ref{R:perfect uniform strict}.)
+A \emph{Banach ring} is a commutative ring $R$ equipped with a submultiplicative norm under which it is complete.
+We allow the zero ring as a Banach ring, so that the completed tensor product is defined on the category of Banach rings.
+(What we call Banach rings would more commonly be called \emph{commutative Banach rings}, but we will not use noncommutative Banach rings in this paper.)

-A Banach ring whose underlying ring is a field and whose underlying norm is multiplicative will also be called an \emph{analytic field}.
-For $K$ an analytic field, any finite extension of $K$ admits a unique structure of an analytic field extending $K$ \cite[Theorem~3.2.3/2]{bgr}. \end{defn}
+A \emph{Banach algebra} over a Banach ring $R$ is a Banach ring $S$ equipped with the structure of an $R$-algebra in such a way that the map $R \to S$ is bounded.